Zyxcid/Turn-Based-RPG-in-C/README.md

 # Turn-Based-RPG-in-C
-Just a small project I do in my first year of college.
+Just a small project in my first year of college.